jackhax/Hawx-Recon-Agent/readme.md

 ## Output Filtering with filter.yaml

-You can reduce noise in tool outputs by specifying regex patterns in a `filter.yaml` file at the project root.
+You can reduce noise in tool outputs by specifying regex patterns in `configs/filter.yaml`.
 For each supported tool (e.g., ffuf, gobuster, nikto), add a list of regex patterns to filter out unwanted lines before logs and summaries are generated.

-**Example filter.yaml:**
+**Example `configs/filter.yaml`:**
 ```yaml
 ffuf:
   - .*:: Progress:      # Filters all ffuf progress lines